anishuber/practice2/README.md

     - **Properties:**
         - `string Title` — the title of the song.
         - `TimeSpan Duration` — the duration of the song.
-        - `Artist Performer` — the artist who performs the song (aggregation).
+        - `Artist Performer` — the artist who performs the song.

 ### **Examples**